varoonsahgal/api-solution/labs/week02/unittest-python-mocking/README.md

 # unittest with Mocks

-Build a product/ordering system API in Python using FastAPI.
+Using the provided starting point, build a product/ordering system API in Python using FastAPI.
 Include the following models within that API:

 * Product Structure
     - Internal ID (auto-increment)